List of major Super Smash Bros. for Wii U tournaments

+Overview

 Games in the Super Smash Bros. series have been played competitively since the early 2000s, but the inclusion of Super Smash Bros.
 Melee at the 2013 edition of Evolution Championship Series (EVO), a major multi-game tournament, was seen as a turning point; after EVO 2013, competitive Smash saw an increase in tournaments, media coverage, and attention from Nintendo.
 Super Smash Bros. for Wii U is the fourth Smash Bros. title; all four have been played competitively, as has a fan-made mod of Super Smash Bros.
 Brawl, Project M. While Smash for Wii U tournament rules initially varied, by 2016 they had standardized; the first player to knock their opponent out of the arena twice within a six-minute match timer wins the set.
 Matches are played as best-of-three sets in early rounds of the tournament and best-of-five sets in later rounds.
 Tournaments use the double-elimination format; after their first loss players are sent to a lower bracket to compete against other players on their first loss, and following their second loss players are eliminated from the competition.

 Super Smash Bros. for Wii U was released in North America and Europe in November 2014 and in Japan the following month.
 The game was both a critical and commercial success; it received strong reviews, and became the fastest-selling Wii U game in the United States, with almost half a million copies sold within its first three days.
 As of March 2020, it sold over 5.3 million copies.
 However, despite the game's popularity, prize pools for Smash tournaments were well below those of other esports.
 Unlike many other developers, Nintendo does not contribute to tournament prize pools.
 At EVO 2017, Smash for Wii U had 1,515 competitors and a prize pool of $15,150, funded entirely from entrance fees.
 At the same tournament, Injustice 2 had a prize pool of $50,000, despite having around half as many competitors, due to funding from its publisher, Warner Bros.
 Interactive.
 Gonzalo "ZeRo" Barrios, widely considered the greatest Smash for Wii U player of all time, stated in 2018 that one could earn more by working at McDonald's than by winning EVO, and that he had earned only $45,000 for winning a world record 56 consecutive tournaments across 2015 and 2016.